UPDATE: Washington, DC, Becomes First Major City in US to Allow Full-Time Sikh American Police OfficersMay 16th, 2012

 Coverage of the Event:

-DC police: Sikh officers can wear beards, turbans (Wall Street Journal / Associated Press)
+DC police: Sikh officers can wear beards, turbans (San Jose Mercury News / Associated Press)

 Sikhs can now serve on D.C.’s police force (National Post / AFP)